5 Costly Problems With Your Sales SPIFs

 4. It’s hard to prevent them from being abused

-There are other dangers to executing SPIFs in spreadsheets, primarily lack of governance oversight that could potentially invite fraud.
+There are other dangers to executing SPIFs in spreadsheets, primarily the lack of oversight that could potentially invite fraud.

 One Florida case involved the use of pre-paid debit cards for a so-called “Sales Person’s Incentive For Fun” program (these acronyms are getting out of control).
 The employee in question was able to change the billing address and PINs of employees’ cards.